ablaamim/Piscine-42/Shell/shell00/README.md

 ---

+BC :

 3) bc = calculation function
 to go out quit

 ---

+PATCH :

 4) patch
-patch takes a patch file patchfile containing a difference listing produced by the diff program and applies those differences to one or more original files, producing patched versions.
+patch takes a patch file containing a difference listing produced by the diff program and applies those differences to one or more original files, producing patched versions.

 ---

+SED :

 5) sed
 Normally sed is invoked like this: